maarten-pennings/6502/README.md

 In chapter [five](5decoder/README.md) we add a "future proof" one.

-## 6 GPIO (VIA)
+## 6 GPIO
 We have a computer without peripherals.
-In this [chapter](6gpio/README.md) we add a VIA, or Versatile Interface Adapter.
+In this [chapter](6gpio/README.md) we investigate options for "General Purpose Input and Output" or GPIO ports.
+We look back at solutions used in previous chapters, and introduce new ones.
+One of the candidates is the VIA, or Versatile Interface Adapter that was produced by MOS, the manufacturer of the 6502.

-This is a chip that implements two GPIO ports (each with 8 lines), has timers and interrupts.
+The VIA is a chip that implements two GPIO ports (each with 8 lines), has timers and interrupts.

-Finally we can do a proper blinky.

 ## 7 UART